isaacnmm/pestpolicy-hugo2XX/content/posts/best-hackintosh-laptop/index.md

 Patches and tweaks have to be done and on the B-side, the Bluetooth will only function if you possess the BCM94352HMB Broadcom, but not to worry everything works perfectly fine.

-Running OS X has legacy issues on the laptop however on the lucky side necessary fixes are provided.� The card reader works on some models only.
+Running OS X has legacy issues on the laptop however on the lucky side necessary fixes are provided.
+The card reader works on some models only.

 Finally, in some specific apps, the screen has a tendency of flickering though it is not that serious.
 - Should you find the guide overwhelming and lengthy to read, it is on a suggestion that youd rather read all of it at once and then commence.